sanko/infix/docs/internals.md

-# Infix Internals and Architecture
+# infix Internals and Architecture

 This document provides a deep dive into the architecture and internal workings of `infix`.
 It is intended for maintainers, contributors, and advanced users who wish to understand the library's design philosophy, core mechanics, security features, and ABI implementations.